Fleid/fleid.github.io/_drafts/2021-03-01-asa-update-sql.md

         TumblingWindow(minute,5)
 ```

-We want to keep a backup of the output of the ASA job for multiple reasons, including the ability to monitor the drift (there should be none) and re-generate the "materialized view" (aka aggregate table) if needs be.

-So we'll create a history table with the output of the ASA job in addition to our view:
+Here we are processing the data in 5-minute [tumbling windows](https://docs.microsoft.com/en-us/azure/stream-analytics/stream-analytics-window-functions), this is a business requirement.

+Our source stream will be consumed from Event Hub.
+ASA will take care of the processing with the query above, and output the data both to our materialized view and a history table:

 [![First design](https://raw.githubusercontent.com/Fleid/fleid.github.io/master/_posts/202103_asa_update_sql/requirement01.png)](https://raw.githubusercontent.com/Fleid/fleid.github.io/master/_posts/202103_asa_update_sql/requirement01.png)

+We want to keep a backup of the output of the ASA job in a history table for multiple reasons.
+The main ones are the ability to monitor the drift with the view (there should be none), and to re-generate the view (aka aggregate table) if needs be.

+Let's note how the "materialized **view**" pattern will manifest itself as a **table** in Azure SQL in this situation.

 ### Constraints